tidy-finance/website/docs/32_univariate_sorts.md

 The first step to conduct portfolio sorts is to calculate periodic breakpoints that you can use to group the stocks into portfolios.
 For simplicity, we start with the median as the single breakpoint.
-We then compute the value-weighted returns for each of the two resulting portfolios which means that the lagged market capitalization determines the weight in `weighted.mean()`.
+We then compute the value-weighted returns for each of the two resulting portfolios, which means that the lagged market capitalization determines the weight in `weighted.mean()`.

 ```r